WOOD GARDEN GATE 57

 San Ramon, CA

-Prowell’s arched wooden gate design #57 in San Ramon, CA. Upon closer inspection, we can see the upper veranda rail, and the precedent for choosing the Garden Gate #57, with it’s similar design.
+Prowell’s arching wooden gate design 57 in San Ramon, CA. Upon closer inspection, we can see the upper veranda rail, and the precedent for choosing the Garden Gate #57, with it’s similar design.

 San Ramon, CA

-The obvious advantages of #57’s open design with the contained enclosure of a small courtyard.
+The obvious advantages of gate 57’s open design with the contained enclosure of a small courtyard.

 San Ramon, CA